elfrucool/GildedRoseSolved/README.md

 I first will grab the program output in a file named: **ORIGINAL.txt**, this will be my reference for the following refactor activities.

+## BITE 2: INSTANTIATION REFACTORED

+I will create a factory for the GildedRose class named GildedRoseFactory, the only external dependency is the list of items to process.
+To do that I'll start with a test named GildedRoseTest.

+By using a factory instead of the constructor directly I can play with the object configuration independently from the program.

+I ran again the program and grabbed the output in a file named: **FACTORY.txt**; it's exactly the same content as **ORIGINAL.txt**.